-Bond certificates will be delivered through the Loan and Transfer Agent to DTC.
-Payment for the Bonds must be made by wire in immediately available funds for credit at Wachovia Bank, National Association, Loan and Transfer Agent, in Philadelphia, Pennsylvania, at 10:00 A.M., Eastern Daylight Time, on the Closing Date, or at such other place and time as may be agreed upon with the successful bidder.
+Bond certificates will be delivered through the Loan and Transfer Agent to DTC using DTC's Fast Automated Security Transfer (FAST) System.
+Payment for the Bonds must be made by wire in immediately available funds for credit at Wachovia Bank, National Association, Loan and Transfer Agent, in Philadelphia, Pennsylvania, at 10:00 A.M., Eastern Standard Time, on the Closing Date, or at such other place and time as may be agreed upon with the successful bidder.

-The successful bidder shall have the right, at its option, to cancel its obligation to purchase the Bonds if the Commonwealth shall fail to tender the Bonds for delivery within 60 days from the date herein fixed for the receipt of the bids, and in such event, the successful bidder shall only be entitled to the return of its Deposit, without interest, and shall have no right of action against the Commonwealth.
+The Underwriter shall have the right, at its option, to cancel its obligation to purchase the Bonds if the Commonwealth shall fail to tender the Bonds for delivery within 60 days from the date herein fixed for the receipt of the bids, and in such event, the Underwriter shall only be entitled to the return of its Deposit, without interest, and shall have no right of action against the Commonwealth.